-Alleged Victim: A person who perceives that they have been the victim or survivor of Sexual Misconduct as defined in this Policy.
-An alleged victim may also be a Complainant.
+A person who perceives that they have been the victim of Sexual Misconduct.
+An Alleged Victim may also be a Complainant.

-Accused: A person who has been accused of Sexual Misconduct.
-An accused may also be a Respondent.
+A person who has been accused of Sexual Misconduct.
+An Accused may also be a Respondent.

-Appellate Officer: The person designated to decide appeals submitted by a Complainant or Respondent following an adjudication of alleged Sexual Misconduct under this Policy.
-In the case of students, that person is typically the Dean of Students; in the case of employees, that person is typically the Director of Human Resources.
+The person designated to decide appeals submitted by a Complainant or Respondent following an adjudication of alleged Sexual Misconduct.
+In the case of students, that person is the Associate Dean of Students.
 Depending on the circumstances of each case, the College reserves its right to select a different Appellate Officer to decide an appeal.
-Cases involving faculty are handled in accordance with the Faculty Handbook.

-Clery Act: The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (20 USC § 1092(f)), also known as “Clery” or “the Clery Act” in this policy, requires U.S. colleges and universities that receive federal financial assistance to disclose information about crime on and around their campuses and is enforced by the United States Department of Education.
+The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (20 USC § 1092(f)), also known as “Clery” or “the Clery Act,” requires U.S. colleges and universities that receive federal financial assistance to disclose information about crime on and around their campuses.
+The Clery Act is enforced by the United States Department of Education.
 At Whittier College, Campus Safety maintains compliance with the Clery Act by collecting data and reporting it in the Annual Security Report and on the Whittier College website.

-Complainant: One who submits an informal or formal complaint of Sexual Misconduct set forth in this Policy to the Title IX Coordinator, Deputy Title IX Coordinator or Title IX Investigators identified in this Policy.
+One who submits an informal or formal complaint of Sexual Misconduct to a Title IX Coordinator, or to any Mandated Reporters as described on page 7 of this Policy.
 A Complainant may or may not be an Alleged Victim.

 - Freely and actively given: Consent cannot be obtained through the use of force, coercion, threats, intimidation or pressuring, or by taking advantage of the incapacitation of another individual.